yearn/yearn-pm/notes/20201118-meeting-doers.md

 - **Subgraph re-write**, handed over to chris.eth
 - **DeBank** now lists Yearn and shows [accurate TVL](https://debank.com/ranking/locked_value)
 - **v1 stablecoin strategies fixed**, no longer vulnerable to attacks, possibly worth considering deploying some again on v1 still? (discussed further below)
+- **Yearn web UI v2**:
+   - Refactoring to use batched requests as above, possibly also adding support for configurable batch sizes.
+   - Integrate websockets support (yevents)
+   - Update pending that drastically increases the stability and decreases lag due to re-renders
+   - Load limit testing (load 100 watched contracts, for example)

 ### 1.3 To do